raystack/optimus/docs/docs/concepts/overview.md

 few inputs which are required for the execution of this job and leave rest for the user to modify of its own eg, the SQL.

+If you're new to YAML and want to learn more, see [Learn YAML in Y minutes.](https://learnxinyminutes.com/docs/yaml/)

 Following is a sample job specification:
 ```yaml
 # specification version, for now just keep it fixed unless optimus has any